hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

 // When new off-chain states are created, publish them. statesPub.Publish(ch.StateWithSignatures())

-// Instruct the watcher to stop watching for events. err := w.StopWatching(ch1.ID())
+// Instruct the watcher to stop watching for events before settling. err := w.StopWatching(ch1.ID())

+// Settle the channel.
+err := ch1.Settle()
 ```

 #### Gracefully shutting down the watcher